 Figure 3 Fake Public Health Agency of Canada Lure

-We’ll continue posting future coronavirus campaigns and insights on our threat research Twitter account: https://twitter.com/threatinsight.
+We’ll continue posting future TA505 attack news as well as coronavirus campaigns and insights on our threat research Twitter account: https://twitter.com/threatinsight.
 You can also review additional coronavirus-themed campaign examples on conspiracy theories and global shipping concerns in our previous posts.